spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-simple-stream.md

 ## Monitoring

-\*\*TODO for the local machine, we should show how to view the Grafana Dashboards and do a walkthough.
+**TODO for the local machine, we should show how to view the Grafana Dashboards and do a walk-though.**

 ## Stream configuration